sb2nov/mac-setup/SublimeText/README.md

 Sublime Text is not free, but it has an unlimited "evaluation period".
 Anyhow, we're going to be using it so much that even the seemingly expensive $60 price tag is worth every penny.
 If you can afford it, It is adviced that you [support](http://www.sublimetext.com/buy) this awesome tool. :)

-Let's create a shortcut so we can launch Sublime Text from the command-line:
+ZSH has a plugin to create shortcuts to launch Sublime Text from the command-line.
+Simply open your `~/.zshrc` file and make sure that the  `sublime` plugin is part of your plugins:

-    $ ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl
+    plugins=(sublime)

-Now you can open a file with `$ subl myfile.py` or start a new project in the current directory with `$ subl .`.
+Now you can open a file with `$ st myfile.py` or open the current directory with `$ stt`.
 Pretty cool.
 We'll configure Sublime more in the next few sections.